 Three young Indigenous women have collaborated on this book in order to create a space to share and inspire different land and territory perspectives across FNMI communities.
 This includes a shared respect for the earth and an understanding of our responsibilities to protect it for future generations.
 Written by Shelby Angalik, Ariana Roundpoint and Lindsay DuPre.
 Illustrated by Halie Finney.
 Designed by Janet Hannah.

 Developed by Pinnguaq, players can explore an immersive world of inspiration and wonder choosing from six original virtual reality stories, wherein users can creatively shape their dream world of the future.
-Available on Google Play, iOS and Oculus.
+Explore online or on Oculus.

 And if you’re a parent who loves comics and gaming, there is more mature content out there to enjoy.
 Start with volume one and two of Moonshot, collections of indigenous comics from across Turtle Island.

 I’m Not Pregnant, I’m Just Fat